strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 ```

 In `__transaction_state-30` dump, we can see all state changes keyed by `transactionalId` (lines 6, 8, 10, 12, 14).
-The transaction starts in the `Empty` state, then we have the `Ongoing` state change every time a new partition is registered.
+The transaction starts in `Empty` state, then we have `Ongoing` state for every new partition and finally `PrepareCommit` and `CompleteCommit` states when the commit is called.
-When the commit is called, a process similar to the two-phase commit produces the two final state changes: `PrepareCommit` and `CompleteCommit`.

 ### Conclusion

 Kafka transactions provide an essential means of ensuring data reliability and integrity, making them a crucial feature of the Kafka platform.
 However, these advantages come at the cost of reduced throughput and additional latency, which may require some tuning.
-If not monitored, hanging transactions can have an impact on your cluster availability.
+If not monitored, hanging transactions can have an impact on the service availability.